Back to All Events

 Ishita Mili, IMGE Dance (choreographer)

-Tyler Kieffer, Associate Professor LSU (sound)
+Tyler Kieffer, Assistant Professor, LSU (sound)

-Made possible with generous support from Cordell and Ava Haymon, Dave Remmetter, Erica and Ryan Malone, and Indigo Productions, and generous in-kind support from The Manship Theatre, Sarah Kracke, Bethany Robicheaux, and Joshua Bunting
+Made possible with generous support from Cordell and Ava Haymon, Dave Remmetter, Erica and Ryan Malone, Bethany Robicheaux, and Indigo Productions, and generous in-kind support from The Manship Theatre, Sarah Kracke, and Joshua Bunting

 Sundays@4 is presented in partnership with the Atchafalaya National Heritage Area whose mission is to enhance the identity of our unique American landscape by preserving and promoting our heritage and by fostering progress for local champions that create authentic, powerful connections between people, culture, and the environment.